 - Resources for Health Care Professionals With Drug Offenses

-According to Section 108.002 of the Texas Occupations Code, Title 3, the Texas Medical Board is mandated to suspend a physician’s license if the individual has been convicted of a drug-related felony under Chapter 481 or 483, Health and Safety Code, or Section 485.032 of that code.
-This suspension occurs after an administrative hearing, which is conducted under Chapter 2001, Government Code.
-Once a final conviction is secured, the board will proceed to revoke the license permanently.
+According to Section 108.002 of the Texas Occupations Code, the Texas Medical Board is required to suspend a physician’s license if the individual has been convicted of a drug-related felony.
+This suspension occurs after an administrative hearing.
+Following a conviction, the board typically aims to revoke the physician’s license permanently.

 What Is Considered A “Final Conviction”?

-The term “final conviction” refers to the point at which all appeals have been exhausted, and the conviction is unalterable.
-At this juncture, the Texas Medical Board revokes the license of the individual in question, making it illegal for them to practice medicine.
+The term “final conviction” refers to the point at which all appeals have been exhausted, and the conviction can’t be changed.
+At this point, the Texas Medical Board revokes the license of the individual, making it illegal for them to practice medicine.

 Reinstating or reissuing a license is not straightforward.
-According to Section 108.003, the board may only reinstate or reissue a license if it expressly determines that doing so serves the best interests of the public and the individual whose license was suspended or revoked.
-This determination is based on substantial evidence compiled in an investigative report.
+According to Section 108.003, the board may only reinstate or reissue a license if it determines that doing so serves the best interests of the public and the individual whose license was suspended or revoked.

 The law isn’t limited to physicians.
-Section 108.051 defines “health care professionals” broadly, encompassing dentists, nurses, occupational therapists, pharmacists, and many more.
-All these professionals are subject to license denial or revocation if convicted of drug offenses, under the same or similar statutes that govern physicians.
+Texas law also considers “health care professionals” dentists, nurses, occupational therapists, pharmacists, and other professionals working in health care.
+All these professionals could face license denial or revocation if convicted of drug offenses.

-Section 108.054 allows for the reapplication of a license if the drug conviction or deferred adjudication is reversed, set aside, or vacated on appeal.
-Similarly, Section 108.055 allows for the application for reinstatement of the license under similar conditions.
+Under Section 108.054, an individual could reapply for a license if their drug conviction or deferred adjudication is reversed, set aside, or vacated on appeal.
+Similarly, Section 108.055 allows for the reinstatement of the license under similar conditions.

 What Does The Texas Occupations Code State About License Suspension?